1991 Lokhandwala Complex shootout: Shootout

 According to Qavi, Buwa opened fire on the officers.
 Sub-Inspector Gharal, who was not wearing body armour, was shot in the chest twice, puncturing his lungs, while Qavi was shot in the elbow and Bharge was lightly wounded in the leg.
 The others gangsters also joined Buwa in opening fire, while the officers fired back, killing two gangsters in the initial exchange.
 While the shooting stopped, the wounded officers could not be withdrawn and remained in place for nearly 40 minutes as A. A. Khan arrived with reinforcements.
 At around 2:00 pm, police again assaulted the flat and killed another gangster, but were driven back by gunfire.
 Buwa exited the flat and provided covering fire to the other gangsters.
 While the police officers came out from the front door, the gangsters escaped into the interiors using a second door that led to the stairs.

 With the police besieging the complex, Khan, using a loudspeaker, ordered all other residents to take cover and asked the gangsters to surrender.
 The gangsters proceeded to open fire again, prompting police to respond by firing approximately 450 rounds of ammunition back at them.
-By 2:45 pm, a crime branch team lead by ACP Gobse arrived, hoping to change tactics to crisis negotiation, but Khan refused and intermittent gunfire continued.
+By 2:45 pm, a crime branch team led by ACP Gobse arrived, hoping to change tactics to crisis negotiation, but Khan refused and intermittent gunfire continued.
 Around 3:20 pm, the gangsters began firing from the terrace of the building onto police officers below.
 Firing largely ceased by 4:30 pm, with a final burst of gunfire around 5:15 pm.
 At the end, all seven gangsters were killed, with the last gangster being shot down at the terrace of the Swati building.
 Although media coverage claimed Dolas was the main shooter, according to Khan, Dolas spent most of the incident shouting insults inside, while it was Buwa who was firing the most:

 "Dolas was just reckless and foul mouthed.
 Buwa was cold-blooded.
 Unlike Dolas: nothing could divert Buwa's attention when his fingers were on the trigger.
 He was a mentor to Chhota Rajan."